quentin-mckay/StudyLog/Log.md

         but I just downloaded a really popular theme to make Code look like Atom
 - continuing Vue: The Complete Guide
   - coded Wonderful Quotes (second project of the course)

+# March 4
+- wanted to add flash-red-when-wrong animation to Super Quiz
+  - researched how to re-trigger a css animation.
+Turns out there's no proper built-in way to do it.
+The seeming actual  solution is to remove the triggering class from the element when the animation is finished.